amlantalukder/SSAVE_DESKTOP/README.md

 Date: June 23, 2022

 SSAVE is a software used to detect and visualize sleep cycles with spectrogram from EEG data.
-It is developed as part of a project of Dr. Leping Li's lab of BCBB branch NIH/NIEHS.
+It was developed as part of a project of Dr. Leping Li's lab of BCBB branch NIH/NIEHS.

 INSTALLATION
 --------------------------------------------------------------------------------------------